seryl/Python-Cotendo/README.md

     # Grab the production mysite.com config
     c.dns.GrabDNS('mysite.com', 1)
-    ...

-### Pretty print the config
+    # print a sorted pretty printed config

-    ...
-    # Note this sorts the config, it's a relatively slow operation
     print c.ExportDNS()

-## Updating and modifying the config
+## Updates and modifications

 You could always create your own xml parts and import them yourself, but there's a helper function provided to make that a little easier.

-### Creating a record
+    # Creating a record

-    ...
     results = [{'ip': '10.1.2.3', 'ttl': 1800},
         {'ip': '10.1.2.4', 'ttl': 1800}]
     record = c.dns.CreateRecord('a', 'myserver', results)

-### Add a record to the configuration
+    # Add/Update a record to the configuration

-    ...
-    # Note that this adds or updates a current record
     c.dns.add_record(record)

-### Delete a record from the configuration
+    # Delete a record from the configuration

-    ...
     c.dns.del_record('a', 'myserver')

-### Import a config into the Cotendo Helper
+    # Import a config into the cotendo helper

-    ...
     c.dns.ImportDNS(config, token)

-### Update the DNS config on Cotendo's side

-    ...
-    # This takes the config from the CotendoHelper.dns.config
+    # Update/Upload the dns config to cotendo, reads c.dns.config
     c.dns.UpdateDNS('mysite.com', 1)

-### Publish the configuration
+    # Publish the configuration

-    ...
     c.dns_publish_conf('mysite.com')

-### printing a cli readable version of the config
+    # print a un-xml'd version of the config

-    ...
     c.dns.show()

 ## Lighter API